JPLabrosse/Flashloan-arbitrage-bot/README.txt

 //Conclusion//

-The UBI project is poised to revolutionize how individuals engage with cryptocurrency by providing a stable, user-friendly platform for income generation through advanced trading algorithms and secure investment strategies.
+The Non-Profit project is poised to revolutionize how individuals engage with cryptocurrency by providing a stable, user-friendly platform for income generation through advanced trading algorithms and secure investment strategies.
 This app not only aims to foster financial growth but also to increase the accessibility of cryptocurrency technologies to a broader audience.